RaunoT/MonsterBuilder/README.md

 Two-player rock-paper-scissors type of game, where instead of rock, paper or scissors, monsters body parts compete with eachother.

-The game was made as part of a Software Development course at Tallinn University.
+The game was made as part of a software development course at Tallinn University.

-The logic for the game is browser based and written in JavaScript.
-The visual aspects are handled by HTML/CSS.
+The logic for the game is written in JavaScript/PHP and the visual aspects are handled by HTML/CSS.

+## How to play

-You can try the game by downloading the repository and giving r/w permissions for database.txt to all users.
+You can play the game by downloading the repository and giving r/w permissions for database.txt to all users.
 To launch, open page/index.html.
-Requirements: Must have PHP installed
+The game is browser-based so requires no additional installations besides PHP.

 ## Tööjaotus ja rühmaliikmed

 1. Ksenia Gennadevna Belorusskaja - Disainer
 2. Rando Tomingas - Programmeerija
 3. Rait Keernik - Programmeerija
-4. Tatjana Kuznetsova - Dokumentatsioon
+4. Tatjana Kuznetsova - Dokumentatsioon/Abistamine Disainiga
 5. Rauno Tegelmann - Kujundus/Juhendamine/Koodihaldus

 ## git käsklused